Laptops · Resale guide

 Essential Checks

-6. Test Keyboard: Open Notepad or a text editor and press every single key, including function keys (Fn + F1-F12).
-Watch for double-typing, unresponsive keys, or keys that feel mushy.
+- Test Keyboard: Open Notepad or a text editor and type every single key, including function keys (Fn+F1, F2, etc.).
+Watch for keys that don’t register, double-type, or feel sticky.

-7. Test Trackpad: Test all gestures (two-finger scroll, pinch-to-zoom), and click in all four corners.
-Check for any physical wobble or unevenness, which could indicate a swollen battery underneath.
+- Test Trackpad: Perform multi-finger gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and check for any physical wobble or looseness.

-8. Test Speakers and Webcam: Join a quick video call on a platform like Google Meet or use the built-in Camera and Sound Recorder apps to test both simultaneously.
-Ensure clear audio and video.
+- Test Speakers and Webcam: Join a quick video call (e.g., Google Meet) to test both the microphone and speakers simultaneously.
+Check webcam clarity and focus.

-12. Verify Not Stolen: During the initial setup after a factory reset, ensure there are no “Managed by your organization” messages.
-Also, ask the seller for the serial number (Windows + R -> “cmd” -> “wmic bios get serialnumber”) and check it on Dell’s support website to verify its original warranty status and model details.
+- Verify Not Stolen/Corporate Locked: During the setup process after a factory reset, ensure there are no “Managed by your organization” messages.
+Get the serial number (

 Insider Checks